somilg050/medium2markdown/README.md

 ## Error Handling

 - Backend errors (e.g., invalid URLs) are handled and displayed in the frontend.
-- Frontend errors (e.g., OpenAI API issues) are caught and shown to the user.
+- Frontend errors (e.g., Bedrock/OpenAI API issues) are caught and shown to the user.

 ## Contributing